pineconedata/pineconedata.github.io/_posts/2024-07-29-basketball-visualizations.md

 From the joint plot, we can see the scatter of data points representing the relationship between turnovers and fantasy points.
 The regression line helps us identify any potential correlation between these two variables.

-# Wrap Up
+# Wrap up

-In this article, we focused on generating a variety of visualizations for our dataset.
-Today's visualizations were primarily an exploration of various chart types and options that can be helpful.
-Which charts you want to include in your report will depend on your dataset, but it's generally a good idea to try out multiple chart types and variable pairings before deciding on which ones are best.
-In the next article, we'll go over how to select the right machine learning model for a given problem.
+In this guide, we created visualizations from the engineered NCAA basketball dataset.
+We used Python visualization libraries to compare player statistics, explore relationships between features, and highlight potential outliers in the dataset.

+In the next part, we'll move from exploratory analysis and visualization into machine learning.
+We'll define the prediction problem, choose fantasy points as the target variable, select model features, and explain why ordinary least squares linear regression is a reasonable starting point.

-Also, all of the code snippets in today's guide are available in a Jupyter Notebook in the [ncaa-basketball-stats](https://github.com/pineconedata/ncaa-basketball-stats) repository on [GitHub](https://github.com/pineconedata/).
+All of the code snippets in today's guide are available in a Jupyter Notebook in the [ncaa-basketball-stats](https://github.com/pineconedata/ncaa-basketball-stats) repository on [GitHub](https://github.com/pineconedata/).

+For the full project overview, including the project roadmap and links to every article, see the [Basketball Data Science Project](/projects/basketball-data-science-project/) page.

 ## Articles in this Series

 1. [Acquiring and Combining the Datasets](/2024-04-11-basketball-data-acquisition/)
 2. [Cleaning and Preprocessing the Data](/2024-05-02-basketball-data-cleaning-preprocessing/)
 3. [Engineering New Features](/2024-05-30-basketball-feature_engineering/)